zheng-ningxin/SparTA/docs/README.md

 # SparTA Architecture Design

-`SparTA` is an end-to-end system to harvest the speeding up gain from the model sparsity.Given a deep neural network (DNN) model and its initial *TeSA* (Tensor with Sparsity Attributes) specification, SparTA could generate the execution codes that are accelerated by the most appropriate ways to leverage its sparsity.
+`SparTA` is an end-to-end system to harvest the speeding up gain from the model sparsity.
+Given a deep neural network (DNN) model and its initial *TeSA* (Tensor with Sparsity Attributes) specification, SparTA could generate the execution codes that are accelerated by the most appropriate ways to leverage its sparsity.

 ![arch](medias/arch.png)

 ## Key components

 ### SparTA propagator
-SparTA leverages the [NNI](github.com/microsoft/nni) IR utilities to implement the make *TeSA* propagated across the computational graph.
+SparTA leverages the [NNI](github.com/microsoft/nni) IR utilities to propagate the *TeSA* across the computational graph.

 After *TeSA* propagation, we could get a compact model through a simple structured pruner.
 It could be passed to the bottom layers or accessed via the *to-be-determined* API for users.